microsoft/Windows-AppConsult-PWALab/Manual/README.md

 - register.html
 - tables.html

-> Can you identify which are good candidates for being cached when the service worker is installed?
+> Can you identify which pages are good candidates for being cached when the service worker is installed?

-Here is the list with, highlighted in bold, the pages which should be cached when the service worker is installed:
+The pages highlighted in bold in the list below should be cached, when the service worker is installed:

 - **404.html**
 - **blank.html**